EqualifyEverything/equalify-schema/README.md

 4. Click 'Send'.

 ## Contributing
-We beleive standards should be created by hackers.
+We believe standards should be created by hackers.

 We invite hackers to refine the STREAM schema and enhance our conversion logic.
 If you've identified a bug or have a suggestion, please fork this repository, make your changes, and submit a pull request.